 - Try to avoid construction zones after discovering them, or allow extra time for trips.

-- Find an alternate route using your fleet management solution, or try to adjust your fleet schedules to avoid such areas.
+- Find an alternate route using your vehicle management solution, or try to adjust your fleet schedules to avoid such areas.

 - Always follow any diversion signs.
 And try to merge into other lanes well ahead of the construction area, if some lanes are closed.